FWIW, I think the day of rest helped. I think I cracked the problem that afflicted the DAQ. I'll check it out in the morning.

 During renovations back in 76, they discovered that there were the remains of several older structures under the cathedral, including a tumulus burial dating to the first century BC.
 Looks like the chief got to be seriously revered after his death, because a shrine was built almost a century later and maintained in one form or another for another couple of centuries.
 Somebody even went to the trouble of digging a hole to excavate the guy's skull: presumably to put it in some above-ground monument.
 Anyhow, near the end of the Roman era Christians acquired the site and built a church.
 Geneva was a site of a bishop, so this was a cathedral.

 The folks who wrote the captions and recorded the tour audio seem to be surprised that a building might need to be rebuilt a few times over a couple of thousand years; and they were fascinated by the irony of a modern cathedral centered over the burial of an Allobrogian chief.
 The baptistry had to be rebuilt many times over the short few centuries it was in use (not really a surprise to anybody who's had to deal with swimming pool maintenance), and the picture showing the use of it had the waiting men and women standing around naked to be dunked with towels waiting for them afterwards.
-I don't think that was quite the way it was done :-)
+I don't think that was quite the way it was done :-) UPDATE: They were baptized naked and clothed in white--the waiting line seemed not quite right, thought.

 A huge mosaic floor must have been impressive once, but a thousand years or two turned the subfloor into waves and holes.